syncfusion-content/windowsforms-docs/WindowsForms/Calendar/faq/Which-event-will-raise-when-the-date-in-the-DateTimePickerAdv-is-changed.md

 ---
 layout: post
-title: Which event will raise when the date in the DateTimePickerAdv is changed?
+title: Which event will raise when the date in the DateTimePickerAdv is changed? | WindowsForms | Syncfusion
 description: which event will raise when the date in the datetimepickeradv is changed?
 platform: WindowsForms
 control: Calendar